deeperdolphin/papers/spectrum.md

 Introduction

 Recent advances in large language models (LLMs) have demonstrated remarkable capabilities across a wide range of natural language tasks.
 However, training these massive models efficiently remains a significant challenge, requiring substantial computational resources and time.
 An emerging line of research has focused on developing techniques to reduce the memory footprint and accelerate the training of LLMs without compromising performance.

 In this paper, we introduce Spectrum, a novel method for selectively training the layers of an LLM based on their signal-to-noise ratio (SNR).
+Spectrum is grounded in Random Matrix Theory and leverages the Marchenko-Pastur distribution to identify informative layers based on their signal-to-noise ratio.
 Unlike previous approaches such as qLoRA [1] which quantize the entire model, Spectrum strategically targets specific layers and modules for training while keeping others frozen.
 By focusing computational resources on the most informative parameters, Spectrum achieves superior performance while significantly reducing training time and memory requirements compared to state-of-the-art methods.

 Our main contributions can be summarized as follows:

 We propose Spectrum, a new approach for efficient LLM training that selectively trains layers based on their SNR.
 Spectrum identifies the most valuable parameters to update via a novel SpectrumAnalyzer.